konveyor/enhancements/enhancements/analyzer-k8s-provider/README.md

 to successfully migrate or modernize it.

 #### Story 2

+As an application developer I want to learn about issues with YAML resources in a disconnected context.

+#### Story 3

 As a domain expert I want to write suites of analysis rules to furnish migrators with the details they need to successfully migrate or modernize their applications.